DISC offers solid, clear proof of many years of success.

 SEO ROI Based on Average PPC Click Cost of $0.75

 This chart shows ROI for the first 2 years based on average PPC costs.
 ROI for the first year is over $61,000.

 In July 1999, GBI Marketing, a fundraising marketing firm serving major manufacturers, approached DISC with a web site with mediocre design and very little search engine position.
-DISC redesigned the site and did complete SEO on 10 pages, for about $17,000.
+DISC redesigned the site and did complete SEO on 10 pages, for about $17,000 (back then there was much less SEO one could do, hence the low cost).
 Within one year, the enormous increases in site traffic and customers required GBI to buy a new warehouse.
 70% of new business came from DISC’s SEO.
-Especially noteworthy is that no tweaking of the original SEO was done after 1999 until Yankee Candle bought GBI in the mid-2000s and absorbed the websites, yet the SEO results remained improved over that time.
+Especially noteworthy is that no tweaking of the original SEO was done after 1999 until Yankee Candle bought GBI in the mid-2000s and absorbed the websites, yet the SEO results held all ground over that time.